apache/hudi/website/docs/markers.md

 that the corresponding data file is `91245ce3-bb82-4f9f-969e-343364159174-0_140-579-0_20210820173605.parquet` and the I/O type is `CREATE`.

 ## Marker Writing Options
-There are two ways to configure Marker write operations.
+There are two ways to write Markers:

 - Directly writing markers to storage, which is a legacy configuration.
-- Writing markers to the Timeline Server (Default), improves write performance of large files by batching marker requests.
+- Writing markers to the Timeline Server which batches marker requests before writing them to storage (Default).
+This option improves write performance of large files as described below.

 ### Direct Write Markers
 Directly writing to storage creates a new marker file corresponding to each data file, with the marker filename as described above.